Agnese Grigio

 Agnese Grigio (born 12 January 1963) is a visually impaired Italian Paralympic athlete.
-She won a silver medal and bronze medal.
+She won a silver medal and a bronze medal.

 Career

-She continued as a pentathlete, and middle distance runner.
+She continued as a pentathlete and middle-distance runner.
 She competed at the 1984 Summer Paralympic Games in New York, winning a bronze medal in the 800 meters B3, and a silver medal in the Pentathlon B3.

 For personal reasons, she soon interrupted her athletic career, continuing to practise torball (a discipline not present in the Paralympics), at national and international levels.

 She is the sister of Emanuela Grigio.